sass/sass/proposal/shared-resources.d.ts.md

 ### Design Decisions

+#### Splitting Sync and Async Compilers

+When creating a Compiler, users will need to choose either a compiler that provides access to synchronous or asynchronous compilation.

-#### Parity across JavaScript API interfaces
+#### Limited API interface

-When using the Compiler interface, users may still want to use portions of the JavaScript API unrelated to compilation.
-The Compiler interface will be nearly identical to the top level Sass interface.
-This allows users to replace instances of the imported `sass` class with an instance of the compiler.
+Many build tools allow passing the Sass module as a parameter, which offers flexibility to users on what implementation of Sass is used.
+Because users may still want to use portions of the JavaScript API unrelated to compilation, we considered having the Compiler interface mirror the top level Sass interface, which would allow users to replace instances of the imported `sass` class with an instance of the compiler.
+However, this adds an additional ongoing cost to ongoing Sass development.
+The proposed API does not eliminate this as a possibility in the future.

+#### Flexibility for interfaces on process management

 In environments without access to a long-running compiler -- for instance, the Dart Sass implementation -- the Compiler interface will continue to perform a single compilation per process.

-Notable differences are that the Compiler interface will have additional methods to manage the process lifecycle, and will not contain the legacy API.

 #### No shared state